|Aann Bunting-Mock died January 3, 2008, from cancer. She was 57 years old.

 Aann wanted to thank God for her life, repeatedly stating that she would not have traded her life for anyone else’s.
 She was the “wealthiest woman” she knew and wanted to remind people: “It is not how many breaths one takes, but the moments that take your breath away.
 Life is for the living.
 Live and let live.”

 A memorial service will be held at the Fort Fisher Aquarium on Sunday, Jan.
 6, 2008, at 6 o’clock in the evening.

 Memorials may be made to Lower Cape Fear Hospice, 2222 S. 17th St., Wilmington, NC 28401.

 fine art prints

 I started this blog after moving to northern New Mexico from coastal North Carolina.
-Feeling the loss of my creative community, I started posting works in progress, images and writing as a way to push myself forward and connect with other writers and painters.
-That happened, I am grateful to say, and the blog evolved.
+Feeling the loss of my creative community, I started posting works in progress as a way to push myself forward and connect with other writers and painters.

-For eight months or so I offered original narrative images as weekly image prompt for writers.
+For the first eight months or so I offered original narrative images as weekly image prompt for writers.
 The Storybook Collaborative pages document the collaborations.